 Manuscripts accepted for publication are copy-edited for grammar, punctuation, print style, and format.
 Galley proofs are sent to the author.
 The author is expected to return the corrected proofs within three days.
 It may not be possible to incorporate corrections received after that period.
 The process of submitting the manuscript to the final decision and sending and receiving proofs is completed online.
 To achieve faster and greater dissemination of knowledge and information, the journal publishes articles online immediately on final acceptance.

 Manuscripts that do not conform to the Author Guidelines or exceed the Maximums set for Articles may be returned to the author without review.
 Authors can resubmit after complying with the requirements.

-Submission to Surgical Neurology International proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
-During metadata entry step, please be sure to add details of all authors and co-authors correctly by clicking on “add author” button.
-Details once entered will not be changed after submission.
-Once submitted the word file (preferably compiled 1 word file containing all table and figures) will be used in the peer-review process.
-All correspondence, including notification of the Editor’s decision and requests for revision, takes place by e-mail removing the need for a paper trail.
+Submission to Surgical Neurology International is completely online, and you will be guided step-wise through the creation and uploading of your files.
+During the metadata entry step, please be sure to add details of all authors and co-authors correctly by clicking on the “add author” button.
+Details, once entered, cannot be changed after submission.
+Once submitted, the Word file will be used in the peer-review process.
+All correspondence, including notification of the Editor’s decision and requests for revision, takes place by e-mail, removing the need for a paper trail.